Preparing a Business For Sale

 - Ensure financial controls are established

 Business owners need to be aware of the inherent conflict that arises with running a business and having expertise and time to prepare a business for sale.
 Many businesses are run with the objective of minimizing tax liabilities.
 Unfortunately, the same techniques and accounting practices that minimize taxes also minimize the value of a business.
-It is also very prudent to have a professional advisor to show you how to prepare a business for sale.
+It is also very prudent to have a professional adviser to show you how to prepare a business for sale.
 Ideally, planning the sale of a business should be made one to three years in advance of the anticipated sale.
 This will allow adequate time to make changes and demonstrate a track record of maximum profits.

 In addition to setting a future target for the business sale, a business owner should ask themselves what they want to get out of the sale of their business.
 Do they just want to finance their retirement?
 Is it important that their son or daughter remains with the business?
 Can they gain tax benefits by financing part of the sale price?
 Do they want to ensure the new owner will treat their customers with the same level of service?
 Make a list of priorities and seek the advice of business professionals to ensure there are no surprises during the sale process.